jd28/rollnw/README.md

 Convert objects and systems to [flecs](https://github.com/SanderMertens/flecs).
 This will allow decoupling everything a lot simpler.
 Currently entities only have one component, their old Object.

-## Quickstart - Open VS Code in your Browswer
+## Quickstart - Open VS Code in your Browser

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jd28/libnw)